stellar-deprecated/docs/guides/issuing-assets.md

 However, other people can’t receive your asset until they’ve chosen to trust it.
 Because a Stellar asset is really a credit, you should trust that the issuer can redeem that credit if necessary later on.
 You might not want to trust your neighbor to issue orange assets if they don’t even have an orange tree, for example.

 An account can create a *trustline,* or a declaration that it trusts a particular asset, using the [change trust operation](concepts/list-of-operations.md#change-trust).
 A trustline can also be limited to a particular amount.
-If your orange-growing neighbor only has one tree, you might not want to trust them for more than about 2000 oranges. *Note: each trustline an account sets up slightly increases its minimum balance.
+If your orange-growing neighbor only has one tree, you might not want to trust them for more than about 2000 oranges. *Note: each trustline increases an account’s minimum balance by 10 lumens (the base reserve).
 For more details, see the [fees guide](concepts/fees.html#minimum-balance).*

 Once you’ve chosen an asset code and someone else has created a trustline for your asset, you’re free to start making payment operations to them using your asset.
 If someone you want to pay doesn’t trust your asset, you might also be able to use the [distributed exchange](concepts/exchange.md).